radekd91/emoca/README.md

 2) Using absolute landmark loss in combination with the relative losses (as opposed to only relative landmark losses in EMOCA v1)
 3) Incorporating perceptual lip reading loss.
 Inspired by [spectre](https://filby89.github.io/spectre/).
 Big shout-out to these guys!

 You will have to upgrade to the new environment in order to use EMOCA v2.
 Please follow the steps bellow to install the package.
-Then, go to [EMOCA](gdl_apps/EMOCA) .
+Then, go to the [EMOCA](gdl_apps/EMOCA) subfolder and follow the steps described there.

 ## EMOCA project
 The training and testing script for EMOCA can be found in this subfolder: